shinichiromizuno/QueryMultiTopic/README.md

 1. Download the source codes in your Google Drive (git clone).
 2. Create empty working directories for each model (such as work_BERT_Base) in your Google Drive.
-3. Open Collab Notebooks in your Google Colaboratory and execute stepy by step.
+3. Open Collab Notebooks in your Google Colaboratory and execute step by step.
    Due to the dependency of dataset preprocessing, you may want to execute the notebooks in the following order;
    BERT_Base.ipynb -> Multi_BERTSum.ipynb -> Any other notebooks